gitarun009/MetaPresent/README.md

 ## 📝 License

 This project is created for the MetaUpSpace Full Stack Developer hiring task.
-For questions, contact hr@metaupspace.com.